wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

 What happens in these cases is that the ESP32
 [will loop back around](https://sachin0x18.github.io/posts/demystifying-xtensa-isa/) and overwrite registers that were allocated to earlier function calls, but not before saving their contents onto the stack.
-Of course, as soon as this happens, we can use our stack overflow to manipulate these values.
-This appears to be exactly what happened when we managed to overwrite a return address with our long input buffer.
+Of course, as soon as values get pushed to the stack, we can use our stack overflow to manipulate them.
+This appears to be what happened when we managed to overwrite a return address with our long input buffer.
 Thanks to the recursion employed by `do_echo_recursive()`, we can hijack execution flow as if it were a regular x86 or ARM processor.

 ### 1.4 Finding offsets and fixing registers